jjonescz/blog/content/posts/fast-static-blog-headless-cms/index.md

 Highlight.js is enabled in PaperMod in [`layout/partials/footer.html` file](https://github.com/adityatelange/hugo-PaperMod/blob/b4933eadd65f922cad20e5f9da68ef645564ebfe/layouts/partials/footer.html#L17-L26).
 To customize templates in Hugo, you can [override these layout files](https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-how-to/#override-theme-template).
 So, I have created new [`layout/partials/footer.html` file](https://github.com/jjonescz/blog/blob/16a10b59fe8986a5c3d774d621622f5d721f0d18/layouts/partials/footer.html) in my repository with the Highlight.js snippet removed.

 (I know this is not ideal because it leads to code duplication and you have to manually update the copied layout file whenever you update the theme and the original file changes to ensure consistency.
 However, this is the only way I know these things can be done in Hugo unless the theme itself provides configuration variables or more fine-grained template files to customize everything.
-The very popular Hugo template [wowchemy](https://wowchemy.com/), which I have also used previously, has very worked out customization but I still had to sometimes copy whole layout files to modify just fraction of them.)
+The very popular Hugo template [wowchemy](https://wowchemy.com/), which I have also used previously, has very worked-out customization but I still had to sometimes copy whole layout files to modify just fraction of them.)

 ### Footer customization